 - Petrol – those with cars will need to buy petrol to get to work

-- Cigarettes – People who smoke become addicted so willing to pay higher price
+- Cigarettes – People who smoke become addicted so willing to pay a higher price

 - Salt – no close substitutes

 - Goods where firms have monopoly power.
-For example, Apple computers, iPhone, Microsoft Windows.
+For example, Apple computers, iPhone, Microsoft Windows, rail fares for commuters.

 Factors that make demand inelastic